aayush631/library_management_system/README.md

-Open landing.html
-which is located inside users folder
+-Open landing.html to run project which is located inside users folder -the project will only run if database is created
+-the code to setup database in MYSql is in mysql.txt -create the folder library-management-system inside Xaamp>htdocs and save the files inside the folder.
+-lastly you can successfully run the project using local host (Xaamp) surver.